-All dental treatments that involve aesthetic improvements to your smile are considered cosmetic.
-They simply focus on the appearance of your teeth and help you restore their function and also overall oral health.
-Cosmetic dentistry is a broad category that covers a number of different dental procedures.
-There are some procedures that are easy to recognize as cosmetic because they only affect the appearance of the teeth.
+All dental treatments that involve enhancing the appearance of your smile are considered cosmetic.
+These procedures focus on the look of your teeth and help you restore their function and overall oral health.
+Cosmetic dentistry is a wide-ranging field that encompasses a variety of different dental treatments.
+Some of these are easy to recognize as cosmetic since they only affect the aesthetics of the teeth.

 Teeth whitening and porcelain veneers are examples of procedures that are almost always cosmetic.
 However, there are some dental treatments that many people are unaware of that fall under the category of cosmetic dentistry.
 Three examples of this include dental implants, replacement of dark-colored fillings, and full mouth reconstruction.
 Root canal surgery is usually done with local anesthesia, such as an anesthetic injection, so you don't feel any pain.
 To start the procedure, a small incision is made in the gum and the infection is exposed at the end of the tooth roots.
 Then, the infected tissue is removed, along with a few millimeters of the root tip itself.

 A dye may be used to make cracks or fractures easier to spot; if we find that the tooth is fractured, it may be better to extract it at this time rather than complete the apicectomy.
 When a root canal is performed, it is essentially a surgical procedure.
 The necessary materials and the operation as a whole require the work of a specialized dentist.
 A root canal is an advanced procedure that treats damage or tooth decay affecting the inside of the tooth.
 Root canal treatment is highly successful and usually lasts a lifetime, although sometimes a tooth will have to be removed due to new infections.
 A dentist who offers cosmetic procedures likely has an extensive list of options to meet various needs.